winterrdog/hated_assembly/README.md

 They(These scripts) don't have too much touch to them so u can modify them to your content if u wish.
 I used Intel syntax in them.
 They're for IA32/x86/i386 arch.
 It's also specific to the linux KERNEL.

-Complied them with nasm and ld because i was using a linux system. these are the commands i used in the process:
+Complied with `nasm` and then linked with `ld` because i was using a linux system. these are the commands i used in the process:

-  nasm -f elf32 -o filename.o filename.asm
+  `nasm -f elf32 -o filename.o filename.asm`

-  ld -o filename filename.o
+  `ld -o filename filename.o`

 REF: